Corporate Accountability and Government Policy

 A central component of our work involves responding to reports of worker rights violations from trade union and labour and women’s rights organizations and calling on brands sourcing from those factories to remediate those violations.
 When companies are unwilling to take the necessary steps to achieve corrective action, we coordinate with local worker representatives, labour advocates, and international labour rights organizations to mobilize public pressure on the companies.

-MSN facilitates communication between worker representatives and advocates and companies in order to achieve remedies to violations.
-We produce educational curricula and materials and provide training to strengthen the capacity of local labour and women’s organizations to pressure and effectively engage with international brands and manufacturers.
+MSN facilitates communication between worker representatives, advocates and companies in order to achieve remedies for violations.
+We have produced educational curricula and materials and have provided training to strengthen the capacity of local labour and women’s organizations to pressure and effectively engage with international brands and manufacturers.

 MSN also engages with brands and manufacturers -- directly and through multi-stakeholder initiatives such as the Americas Group -- to push for action on systemic issues in their global supply chains, such as lack of respect for freedom of association, endemic wage violations, precarious employment, and gender-based discrimination.